 Simple tests can be used to screen a baby’s hearing immediately after birth.
 All babies can and should have their hearing screened before they leave the hospital (or before they are one month of age).
 It is important to find hearing loss early, so a baby has the best chance possible to learn to communicate.

 Each year in the US, approximately 2 – 3 out of every 1,000 children are born with permanent hearing loss.
 Without newborn hearing screening, most of these children would not be identified with hearing loss during babyhood.
 By including hearing screening in Indiana’s newborn screen, most of these children can be identified before 3 months of age and obtain early intervention services by 6 months of age.

 Pulse oximetry newborn screening (also called “pulse ox”) is a test that measures how much oxygen a baby has in his/her blood.
 Pulse oximetry is used as part of newborn screening to determine how healthy a baby’s heart & lungs are.
 Babies who have low oxygen levels (meaning there is not much oxygen in the baby’s blood) may have critical congenital heart disease (also called CCHD).

 Indiana was the 2nd state to have pulse oximetry newborn screening added to the state newborn screen.
-Beginning January 1, 2012, every baby born in Indiana is required to have pulse oximetry newborn screening, unless the baby's parents object to newborn screening based on their religious beliefs.
+Beginning January 1, 2012, every baby born in Indiana is required to have pulse oximetry newborn screening, unless the baby's parents object to newborn screening due to their religious beliefs.

 It is important for parents to know that pulse oximetry newborn screening cannot identify every child with CCHD.
 Most babies who pass the pulse oximetry screen will not have CCHD.
 However, it is important for parents to know the signs of CCHD (including a blue color to the skin/fingernails/lips, fast breathing, & poor feeding or poor weight gain).
 If you notice any of these signs in your baby, please contact your baby’s doctor.